plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 We've started this commitment on January 1st, 2021.
 We're allocating 5% of our gross revenue into a separate account every month.
 We'll distribute and donate 100% of what we have in that account at some point at the start of the next year.

 All Plausible Analytics subscribers contribute to this fund and together we can make a little bit of a difference.
+And the price you pay for your Plausible subscription doesn't change.

 As usual with Plausible, we will do it all with full transparency and openness to our supporters.
 We will pick a mix of environmental causes and open source software to donate to.
 And we will announce it all here.

 ### The environmental causes